MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

   <img src="media/get-vmswitch.png">
 </figure>

-> Docker for Windows (running Docker CE engine) on Windows 10 will use a separate Internal vSwitch named 'DockerNAT' to connect the Moby Linux VM to the container host for developing Linux containers.

 Containers will be attached to the default 'nat' network automatically and assigned an IP address from an internal prefix IP range.
 The default internal IP prefix used is 172.16.0.0/16.